Doubly heavy tetraquark states in the constituent quark model using diffusion Monte Carlo method: Numerical results

 \subsection{Pure Constituent Quark Model}

+The calculation is performed using the AL1 and AP1 potentials.
 We first give the results of the $(I)J^P=(0)1^+$ system, which is the candidate of the experimental $T_{cc}$ state.
-The calculation is performed using the AL1 and AP1 potentials.
-A complete set of six spin-color configurations $\left\{|T_1^0\rangle,|T_2^0\rangle,...,|T_6^0\rangle\right\}$ is included.
+A complete set of six \clabel[SpinColorSpatial]{spin-color-spatial} configurations $\left\{|T_1^0\rangle,|T_2^0\rangle,...,|T_6^0\rangle\right\}$ is included.
 The results are shown in Table~\ref{QQqqAll}.
 The binding energy is zero and -1 MeV for the AL1 and AP1 potentials respectively.
 With the current level of uncertainty (less than 1 MeV), it is still inconclusive whether they are below threshold or not.
 But the results indicate that if they exist, the binding energies are likely to be very small.

 We further calculate the ground states of all doubly heavy tetraquark systems with $J^P=0^+,1^+,2^+$.
 The systems with bound state solutions in AL1 and AP1 models are shown in Table~\ref{QQqqAll}.
 One can identify the unbound system by comparing the Tables~\ref{QQqqAll} and \ref{threshold}.
 There could be resonance solutions for these systems, which will not be investigated in this work.